leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/mesh.rst

    This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type.

    The progress will be displayed in the status bar.
-Pressing :kbd:`Esc` button will abort the simulation.
+Pressing :kbd:`Esc` will abort the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Mesh*.
    It is possible to pause or resume a *Bake Mesh* process.